jfhbrook/crystalfontz/docs/api/crystalfontz.dbus/index.md

 For more information, view the API docs for [`crystalfontz.dbus.report`](./crystalfontz.dbus.report.md).

+## crystalfontz.dbus.effects

+This module contains abstractions for running effects with DBus.
+The core of this is a class implementing the `crystalfontz.effects.EffectClient` protocol.
+Note that the `DbusClient` doesn't implement effect convenience methods the same way the main `Client` does.

+For more information, view the API docs for [`crystalfontz.dbus.effects`](./crystalfontz.dbus.effects.md).

 ## crystalfontz.dbus.config

 Configuration for the DBus service is a little different than for the serial client.
 This is because the DBus service doesn't live reload a config after it changes.
 In other words, if you edit the config file, the DBus service's loaded config will show drift.
 This module helps track the drift between these sources.